benbrastmckie/ModelChecker/README.md

 Navigate to your desired location with `cd directory/path/...`, replacing 'directory/path/...' accordingly.
 If you do not know the full path, you can change directory one step at a time, running `ls` after each move.

-Alternatively, if you are on MacOS, write `cd` followed by a space in the terminal but do not hit return.
+Alternatively, if you are on MacOS, write `cd` followed by a space in the terminal but do not hit `return`.
 Then you can open the desired project directory in Finder, dragging the Finder window onto the terminal.
 This should paste the path into the terminal.
 You can now hit return to change to the desired directory.